MIT-Emerging-Talent/ET6-CDSP-group-17-repo-Mission_Impostible/4_data_analysis/ASOS dataset/README1.md

 1. Download the dataset from the [OSF ASOS Dataset](https://osf.io/c793h/)
 2. Run the provided script: `run_analysis.py`
-3. Artifacts (plots, metrics, SHAP feature importance, predictions) will be saved in the `asos_return_prediction_artifacts` folder
+3. Artifacts (plots, metrics, SHAP feature importance, predictions) will be saved in the `Models` folder